Open benchmark for AI vulnerability patching — 128 real vulnerabilities, 15 agents, reproducible results.

 Test patches against test suites

-Real agent sessions from CVE-Agent-Bench.
+Real agent sessions from Vulnerability-Agent-Bench.
 Watch how different agents approach the same vulnerability.

 Speed-runner: arrow #20123